Digital Imaging Services

 Audio Editing Rooms: Our Audio and Digital Media Editing Suites have the equipment you may need to perform general audio engineering for your musical talent.
 Bring a valid student ID and request a room today to experience it for yourself.

-Adobe Premiere CC and Final Cut Pro: These are the two principle software applications that we offer students for video editing.
-Utilizing these software tools, students can capture and edit their raw video footage as well as apply a wide range of effects to their video timeline before rendering it out to a DVD or standard video format.
+Adobe Premiere CC: This software application we offer students for video editing.
+Utilizing this software's tools, students can capture and edit their raw video footage as well as apply a wide range of effects to their video timeline before rendering it out to a DVD or standard video format.

-Windows Movie Maker and iMovie: The New Media Center also supports more user-friendly video tools such as Windows Movie Maker and iMovie.
-These software applications allow students to produce professional videos without having to have an extensive knowledge of non-linear editing.
+iMovie: The New Media Center also supports more user-friendly video tools such as iMovie.
+This software application allows students to produce professional videos without having to have an extensive knowledge of non-linear editing.

 Screen Capture Software: Do you need to turn your PowerPoint into a video?
 Either Camtasia or Adobe Presenter can do this for you.
 However, this is already something PowerPoint can do all on its own.
 So what is the purpose of Camtasia or Adobe Presenter then?
 These programs may be more appealing to staff and faculty for the purpose of developing instructional videos for their class or workforce.
 We have two private studios (Video and Audio Edit Suites) equipped with both software and provide instructional training on how to use Camtasia.
 Thus, if you need to update your student's about a change in the BlazeView course, or construct a simple video on how to use software for a class project, then come to see us.
 We can set up a time for you to use one of our rooms and provide instruction on how to use these programs.